chetanbg1/cbg-microservice/README.md

 Spring Cloud Config server
     provides consistency in microservices
-    can connect with Git repo to maintain version controll
+    can connect with Git repo to maintain version control

     how to setup -->
         add config server dependency